 UK's Transformative Learning offers GRE Prep courses.
 Please refer to this link for more information.

 The UKPA Program requires patient contact, however a minimum amount of hours is not set.
 Contact hours may be completed utilizing the following (but not limited to) medical disciplines: CNA, EMT, CMA, Medical Tech., Professional Hospice Volunteer, Physical Therapy Assistant, Athletic Training, Scribe etc. Applicants must demonstrate hands-on clinical skills such as, but not limited to, taking patient vitals, blood pressures, glucose, administering immunizations, etc. Also, you may go to our FAQ's link here for more detailed information about acquiring patient contact experience.
+Applicant's patient care experience is recorded in the CASPA application when they apply.

 Patient contact hours are documented in the CASPA application only.
 The UKPA program does not require any other documentation i.e. pay stubs, signed forms from preceptors etc.